theOGognf/finagg/README.rst

 * `FinRL`_ is a collection of financial reinforcement learning environments and tools.
 * `fredapi`_ is an implementation of the FRED API.
-* `OpenBBTerminal`_ an open-source version of the Bloomberg Terminal.
+* `OpenBBTerminal`_ is an open-source version of the Bloomberg Terminal.
 * `sec-edgar`_ is an implementation of a file-based SEC EDGAR parser.
 * `sec-edgar-api`_ is an implementation of the SEC EDGAR REST API.